How to Use OBS Studio: Complete Beginner's Guide to Live Streaming (2026)

 A step-by-step guide to setting up OBS Studio for live streaming and recording, including scenes, sources, and optimal settings for 2026.

-âĸ OBS Studio is the standard: It is open-source, free, and used by an estimated 60% of all streamers (Twinstrata, 2026).
+• OBS Studio is the standard: It is open-source, free, and estimated to be the primary broadcasting software for roughly 60% of streamers (Twinstrata, 2026).

-âĸ Start with the wizard: Always use the Auto-Configuration Wizard first to optimize settings for your hardware.
+• Start with the wizard (OBS 32.1, 2026): Always use the Auto-Configuration Wizard first to optimize settings for your hardware.

-âĸ Scenes vs Sources: Scenes are your overall screen layouts; sources are the individual elements (webcam, microphone, screen capture) inside them.
+• Scenes vs Sources: Scenes are your overall screen layouts; sources are the individual elements (webcam, microphone, screen capture) inside them.

-âĸ Record locally: For business and marketing videos, record your stream locally in MKV format, then upload it to a dedicated video host.
+• Record locally: For business and marketing videos, record your stream locally in MKV format, then upload it to a dedicated video host.

 OBS Studio (Open Broadcaster Software) is the gold standard for live streaming and screen recording.
 It is entirely free, open-source, and packed with professional features, but it is also famous for having a steep learning curve.